 Developing with the LLVM compiler infrastructure

-LLVM is a well-known open-source compiler and toolchain we'll be using for the course.
+During the course we will use LLVM, which is a well-known open-source compiler and toolchain.
 It is distributed under the Apache License 2.0 with LLVM Exceptions.
-Due to its popularity, various LLVM programs and libraries are packaged for many operating systems, including Debian GNU/Linux, Arch Linux, and FreeBSD.
-Therefore we could install LLVM from the operating system repository, but doing so would prevent us from modifying its source code later.
+Due to its popularity, there are various LLVM programs and libraries are packaged for many operating systems, including Debian GNU/Linux, Arch Linux, and FreeBSD.
+Therefore we could install LLVM from the operating system repository, although this would later prevent us from modifying its source code.

 Setting up the integrated development environment

-We'll be using Visual Studio Code as the integrated development enviroment going forward.
-However, using any development enviroment for C++ is acceptable, including Qt Creator, CLion, CodeLite, NetBeans, and Eclipse.
+Furthermore we will also use the Visual Studio Code as the integrated development enviroment.
+However, the use of any development enviroment for C++ is acceptable, including Qt Creator, CLion, CodeLite, NetBeans, and Eclipse.

 Building the LLVM compiler infrastructure from source

-.src in the name, indicating that we're downloading the source code.
-The same page also provides the binaries as well as the source code for the tools and libraries produced by the LLVM sub-projects:
+This is the complete source code achive for all tools and libraries.
+The same page also provides the binaries as well as the separate source code archives for the tools and libraries produced by the LLVM sub-projects:

 - Clang compiler and its tools,